Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Isospectral Transformations Over Fixed Weight Sets

-The graph reductions and expansions of the previous section modify not only the graph structure but also the weight set associated with each graph.
-That is, if $G=(V,E,\omega)$ and $\mathcal{R}_S(G)=(S,\mathcal{E},\mu)$ then typically $\omega(E)\neq \mu(\mathcal{E})$.
-Thus, one may think that our procedure simply shifts the complexity of the graph's structure to its set of edge weights.
+This may lead one to assume that our procedure simply shifts the complexity of the graph's structure to its set of edge weights.
 However, this is not the case.

-In this section we introduce a procedure of reducing and expanding a graph while maintaining its set of edge weights where, as before, the procedure preserves the spectrum of the graph up to a known set (list).
+In this section we introduce different procedures of reducing and expanding a graph that restrict the weights of the transformed graph's edges to particular subsets of $\mathbb{W}[\lambda]$.
+As before, the procedure preserves the spectrum of the graph up to a known set.
 Such transformations are of particular importance in section 6 where dynamical network expansions are discussed.